rhr407/EVAGAN/README.md

 * Tensorflow
 * Keras
 * Numpy
-* For the rest of the packages please refer to header.py file inside the project directory.
+* For the rest of the packages please refer to header.py file.

 ## Dataset
 The preprocessed datasets can be downloaded from [here](https://drive.google.com/drive/folders/1sOUEK0Cgpm_P_uxpBydTzGXbJdPISGnU?usp=sharing).